KevinUreAtIndustryX0/ESP32-TDD-KATA-TEMP/README.md

 ### Using Docker for development

-This script (in the project root) will start docker in a mode that DOES NOT allows access to the ESP-32 via USB Serial:
+This script (in the project root) will start docker in a mode that DOES NOT allow access to the ESP-32 via USB Serial:

 ```
 ./dockerDev.sh